eclipse-tractusx/item-relationship-service/docs/arc42.md

 IDs of so-called "Rahmenverträgen" or Framework-Agreements can be added to the IRS Policy Store to be accepted by the IRS.
 If a Contract Offer does not match any of the IDs store in Policy Store, the contract offer will be declined and no data will be consumed.

+The catalog facade maps every contract offer of a dataset to a separate catalog item.
+For single-asset lookups, EdcOrchestrator selects one offer in deterministic offer-ID order.
+For list-based EDR retrieval, it first groups the offers by asset and selects one offer per asset.
+An accepted and non-expired policy is preferred.
+If no such offer exists, an accepted but expired offer is selected before an unsupported offer so that policy validation reports the applicable policy error.
+Offers without the identifiers required for negotiation are ignored.

 ### Policy Store

 The IRS gives its users the ability to manage, create and delete complex policies containing permissions and constraints in order to obtain the most precise control over access and use of data received from the edc provider.